-The totally enclosed construction minimises the ingress of air into a negative pressure system and the escape of gases from a positive pressure system.
+The totally enclosed construction minimizes the ingress of air into a negative pressure system and the escape of gases from a positive pressure system.

-The system is free of complicated electronic controls with the mechanical components making it easily maintainable.
+The system is free of complicated electronic controls with mechanical components making it easily maintainable.

-The STOCK Fairfield system has the ability to maintain a continuous discharge form the precipitator hoppers.
+The En-Masse chain conveying system has the ability to maintain a continuous discharge from the precipitator hoppers.

 The system has the ability to discharge precipitator hoppers, which have an accumulated load of ash.
 The machine capacity can be arranged to clear the accumulated ash over a period of time in addition to the normal drop-out loading.

 The system is of robust durable construction.
-The En-Masse principle of a slow moving chain offers absolute minimum degradation and separation and minimises wear to both casing and chain.
+The En-Masse principle of a slow-moving chain offers absolute minimum degradation and separation and minimizes wear to both casing and chain.

 Does not require a high level of operator maintenance skill.

-The system is by nature robust and therefore more able to cope with foreign bodies welding rods, gasket material etc. or lumps of ash which may find their way into the system.
+The system is by nature robust and therefore more able to cope with foreign bodies welding rods, gasket material, etc. or lumps of ash that may find their way into the system.